 Many of this camp’s participants were the children of PRMI leaders, and it was a privilege to see how God was uniquely gifting them.

 A highlight of our time together was a night spent around the campfire.

-There Camp Pastor Sadoni prayed over everything we were committing to God, and we offered up our papers to the Lord in the fire.
+There our camp pastor prayed over everything we were committing to God, and we offered up our papers to the Lord in the fire.

-Then our lead teacher, Jay, opened up a time of testimony sharing.
+Then our lead teacher, opened up a time of testimony sharing.

 Campers came forward and shared about their journeys with God, exposing areas of brokenness and restoration.

 Everyone left touched and honored to be entrusted with such vulnerable stories.

 Another highlight was a time of listening prayer and discernment in which we lifted up the future Prayer House.

 Campers and leaders prayer-walked the plot of land where the Prayer House is to be built, and then they gathered in a circle to share what they had sensed in prayer.